Sign Up

 View the dynamic gallery exhibition celebrating the creativity and cultural heritage of First Nations artists.
 Experience live art and explore a diverse range of exhibits over seven inspiring weeks!

-Featured Artists: Starsan Roe, Marcia McGuire, and Courtney Garlett
+Featured Artists: Starsan Roe, Marcia McGuire, Courtney Garlett, Yondee Shane Hansen, Andrew Highfold and Emily Rose (State of Rose).

 Wrap Celebration